6 ways Making Tax Digital for Income Tax could be good for sole traders

 It’s a classic scene at the start of every year.
 Self employed all over the country frantically trying to bring order to piles of bank statements, invoices and sales receipts, as they attempt to work out their sales and expenses for the year, while battling the fast-approaching Self Assessment tax return 31 January online-filing deadline.
 Who needs that?
 Making Tax Digital for ITSA could make your January much less hectic.

-We’re busy developing our own MTD for ITSA software, which will help you to comply with HMRC rules.
-You can keep up to date by signing up to receive our MTD for ITSA email.
+We’re busy developing our own Making Tax Digital for Income Tax software, which will help you to comply with HMRC rules.

 Blog content is for information purposes and over time may become outdated, although we do strive to keep it current.
 It's written to help you understand your Tax's and is not to be relied upon as professional accounting, tax and legal advice due to differences in everyone's circumstances.
 For additional help please contact our support team or HMRC.